 You name it and web developer can add that feature to your website.
-But I prefer keeping the website features simple and to absolutely bare minimum.
+But I prefer keeping the website features simple and to an absolute bare minimum.

 Minimum features I would like to see in a website are contact form and email capture form.

 You can always add new features as you go along.
-A point I’m trying to make here is that keeping your website simple and clean is challenging and you can easily be tempted to add features that you might not need.
+A point I’m trying to make here is that keeping your website simple and clean is challenging because you can easily be tempted to add features that you might not need.

 Websites pages where so many things are going on often converts far less than simple and clean looking pages.

 A great example of a clean and a highly converting website is a Google.com.
 Is there any feature do you think Google can’t add to their home page?
 But if they don’t there must be a good reason behind it.